wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ### Application Map

-The application map not only gives you an overview of how the applications and services are linked, it lets you, focus on a specific service, view Request, Error, and Duration (RED) metrics for each service and the edges in the application.
-You can also view traces for the services and edges and drill down from the application map.
+The application map gives you an overview of how the applications and services are linked, lets you focus on a specific service, view Request, Error, and Duration (RED) metrics for each service and the tracing traffic in the application.
+You can also, drill down to the Service Dashboard and Tracing Browser.

 See the application map:
 1. In your web browser, go to your Wavefront cluster and log in.